RTL Logo

 The general and MEP Roberto Vannacci, from Lega, published on Sunday, May 4, a harsh article – in the newspaper Libero Quotidiano – against the referendum scheduled for June in Italy.

-The proposal, driven by left-wing parties and associations, aims to reduce the minimum period of legal residence required to obtain a Italian citizenship.
+The proposal, championed by left-wing parties and associations, aims to reduce the minimum legal residency period required to obtain Italian citizenship from ten to five years.

 For Vannacci, the measure does not meet any real needs of the country.
 “There is no political urgency, nor legal or social reason,” he wrote.
 According to him, in 2022, the current legislation has already guaranteed 210 thousand new citizenships — the highest number in the European Union.